EmeraldNova/SHREC/Jo_Engine/Playing_A_Sound_Effect/page.md

 - [RIFL.PCM](RIFL.PCM) (15.36 kHz)
 - [RUMB.PCM](RUMB.PCM) (15.36 kHz)

-The code consists of a single file with thre functions handling sound loading and processing, and a remaining five functions that handle file system loading and the game loop.
+The code consists of a single file with three functions handling sound loading and processing, and a remaining five functions that handle file system loading and the game loop.

 **```main.c```:**
 ```